Employment, Jobs, Careers and RFPs

 • A strong commitment to equity and inclusion

-• Demonstrated teaching capacity in blacksmithing
+• Demonstrated teaching capacity in experiential and project-based learning

 Work Setting